 A Culinary Epicenter

-Chicago is one of only three U.S. cities to have its own Michelin Guide.
-Dine around town at critically-acclaimed restaurants using their prestigious ratings as your guide.
+Chicago is one of only three U.S. cities to have its own Michelin Guide, an international standard for excellence.
+Build your dine-around itinerary with prestigious Michelin-star Chicago restaurants.

-Indulge in some cheesy goodness at one of Chicago's famous pizzerias that serve up our award-winning Deep-Dish Pizzas.
+Indulge in some cheesy goodness at the famous pizzerias that serve up our award-winning Deep-Dish Pizzas, Chicago originals with layers of cheese and buttery crust over an inch thick.
 Who serves up the best pies?
 That's for you to decide!

 Smell the wonders of Chicago's famous Chicago Mix before you even reach the storefront door at Garrett Popcorn Shops.
 While you might feel like it's the Longest Line in the World for Popcorn, the intriguing blend of caramel and cheese popcorn is well worth the wait.